Frequently Asked Questions ???

 When can I expect delivery of my order?

 Typically you will receive your order within 5 working days of placing it.
-All five sizes of our Kootenay Covers are currently in stock and ready to ship.
+All six sizes of our Kootenay Covers are currently in stock and ready to ship.

 With what kinds of fruit do the Kootenay Covers work?

 Kootenay Covers work with sweet and sour cherries, apples, pears, peaches, and apricots.
 Some growers also use them with Carpathian or English walnuts, macadamia nuts, olives, grapes, and oriental pears.
 Also, if fruit in your area is frequently damaged by hail, birds, sunburn or wind, you should consider getting a cover.

 When should I put my Kootenay Covers on my trees?